zachvalenta/jvns.ca/content/about/index.markdown

 ### About me

 I live in Montreal.
 I work at Stripe, on infrastructure.
 I read all my email and try to respond.
 I sometimes give [talks](http://jvns.ca/talks).
-People say they really like my talks because I am so enthusiastic in them.

 I have one main opinion about programming and it's -- understanding the underlying systems you use (the kernel, the operating system, the network layers, your database, HTTP, whatever you're running on top of) is essential if you want to do amazing work and be able to fix hard problems.
 It's served me well so far.